Is outside consulting support the answer to your MDR transition?

 The answer is to bring in outside consulting support.
 Expert medical device regulatory consulting services deliver MDR specialists who will lend direct support during MDR transition.
 By their nature, consulting services are intended to step in when needed and then to step away, making it an efficient and cost-effective way of meeting MDR transition requirements without needing to permanently expand your regulatory department.
 More and more medical device manufacturers are looking to specialist medical device consulting providers for the support they need during their MDR transition.

 At Mantra Systems, we go beyond standard regulatory consulting.
 We have a team of dedicated and specially trained MDR-experts who are also clinically-trained medical professionals.
 This unique blend of skills means that our consultants combine MDR & regulatory expertise with the clinical acumen needed to meet MDR requirements for clinical evidence generation, appraisal and analysis.
-Whether it’s writing CERs and technical documents, designing and implementing PMCF systems, performing systematic evidence analysis or working with medical software, our team can help.
+Whether it’s writing CERs and technical documents, designing and implementing PMCF systems, performing systematic evidence analysis or working with medical device software (SaMD), our team can help.